 Id.: see also, e.g., https://www.redcrossblood.org/donate-blood/blood-types.html.

 The term “hemolytic” refers to destruction red blood cells, which is what happens to the donor’s red blood cells when the wrong ABO type are infused into someone with an incompatible type—i.e. the recipient’s antibodies destroy or rupture the donor’s RBCs, thereby allowing the hemoglobin to leak into vascular (blood vessels) system, and the excess hemoglobin can damage the kidneys, liver and result in shock and further bleeding from a condition known as disseminated intravascular coagulation (DIC).
-If only the Rh factor of the wrong type is transfused, i.e. either the positive or negative factor is in error but not the ABO type, then the hemolytic or hemolysis reaction process usually results in the destruction of donor RBCs in the recipient’s liver or spleen, and is more treatable.
+If only the Rh factor of the wrong type is transfused, i.e. either the positive or negative factor is in error but not the ABO type, then the hemolytic or hemolysis reaction process usually results in the destruction of donor RBCs in the recipient’s liver or spleen, and is sometimes more treatable, but can still be fatal.
 There are also other types non-hemolytic reactions, including allergic or hypersensitivity type reactions, that can occur from blood or blood product transfusion, and these reactions can result in fever and illness but are usually non-fatal.
 See Strobel E, Hemolytic Transfusion Reactions, Transfus Med Hemother.
 Vol. 35, No. 5, pp. 346-53 (Sep.
 18, 2008); Harewood J, Master SR, Hemolytic Transfusion Reaction, NCBI Bookshelf, National Institutes of Health (NIH 2018), at: https://www.ncbi.nlm.nih.gov/books/NBK448158/, and Ringhauser H, Cipolla J, Wrong Blood Type: Transfusion Reaction, Ch.
 9 (InTech 2017).

 See Transfusion Medicine, Lab Tests Online, n3; Cross-Matching: Types, Purpose, Principle, Procedure and Interpretation, Hematol, Immunol. pp. 1-9 (June 21, 2015), at: https://laboratoryinfo.com/cross-matching/; and Whitlock J, Understanding Common Blood Tests and What They Mean, verywellhealth pp. 1-5 (Aug.
 30, 2018), at: